Snow Leopard

 Ladakhi

-The local language in Ladakh is Ladakhi which is similar to Tibetan.
-Hindi and English are also widely spoken and understood especially in the larger towns and villages.
+English is the main teaching language in Ladakh and Hindi, Urdu and English are also widely spoken and understood especially in the larger towns and villages.

 Useful Phrases